ChijiokeOkorji/checkout-v4-guide/README.md

 This is a guide to utilizing a custom FLutterwave v4 checkout that I built to enhance the experience.
 This aims to explain the available features, and the steps that can be taken to expeience the functionality first-hand.

-_**Note**: While the code remains private, thr project was developed by me, and I am happy to discuss the features and any considerations, as well as go over the code and implementation with interested individuals._
+_**Note**: While the code remains private (for now), the project was developed by me.
+I am happy to discuss the features and any considerations, as well as go over the code and implementation with interested individuals._

 ## Table of Contents